Adman1020/Elsewherr/README.md

 A list of Regions and Providers is available in `providers.txt`, but you can also run the `providers.py` script to grab an up to date list.

+**Logging/Debugging**

+By default Elsewherr will log all INFO logs out to `elsewhere.log`.
+If you incluide the '-d' or '--debug' argument when running the script (i.e. `python elsewherr.py -d` or `python elsewherr.py --debug`) it will up the logging to DEBUG and output much more information to the logs.

+The log file is overwritten each time the script is run.

 **Note:** The prefix is important, its used to remove all tags before re-adding to catch movies being removed from services.
 If you don't use a prefix, this script will remove all your tags from your movies.
 You can change it from the default *elsewherr-*, just make sure its unique.